 - Preheat the oven to 425 degrees.
 Press one of the pie crusts into a 9" pie plate and set aside.

 - In a medium saucepan, over medium heat, melt the butter.
 Once melted, add in the chopped onion and cook for about 2 minutes, stirring often, until they’re tender.

-- While stirring (I like to use a whisk), add in the flour and salt and pepper.
+- Whisk in the flour and salt and pepper.
 It will get thick.

 - Gradually add in the milk and broth, while stirring, and continue to cook until it gets thick and bubbly.